mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 On the other hand, that total personality comes from where?
 Beginningless past, and endless future.
 So finally that’s total personality, [so] Katagiri is Katagiri.
 So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement [of] good or bad, right and wrong?
 So we must be right in the middle of total personality, everyday life.
 Total personality is the core of life, so we must always be there.

 So from *this* point, it’s pretty easy, no difficulty.
-That’s why Dōgen Zenji says that the Buddhist faith – if you believe total personality, or buddha nature, whatever there is – within total personality or the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
+That’s why Dōgen Zenji says that the Buddhist faith – if you believe total personality, or buddha-nature, whatever there is – within total personality or the original nature of existence, there is no suffering, no confusion, no agitation, et cetera.
 Completely perfect.

 So it’s pretty easy, in a sense.
 But in a sense, according to the six consciousnesses, it’s pretty hard.
 Because in the six consciousnesses we can understand our life according to the huge pile of experiences which we have accumulated.
 That’s why it’s pretty hard.
 Arrangement, regulating the body – it’s not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
 But, here is the proper posture: why don’t you do it?